 Morgan Neville is an Academy Award-winning documentary filmmaker.
 For over twenty years he has been making films about music and cultural subjects including Troubadours, Search and Destroy and three Grammy-nominated films: Respect Yourself: The Stax Records Story, Muddy Waters Can’t Be Satisfied, and Johnny Cash’s America.
 His non-music films include The Cool School, Steinbeck and Shotgun Freeway: Drives Thru Lost L.A..
 Neville has also produced many documentaries, including Pearl Jam Twenty, Crossfire Hurricane and Beauty is Embarrassing.
-In 2014, 20 Feet From Stardom, won numerous awards including the 2014 Academy Award for Best Documentary.
-And most recently, Best of Enemies, won an Emmy Award for Best Historical Documentary at the News and Documentary Emmy Awards in 2017.
+In 2014, 20 Feet From Stardom, won numerous awards including the Academy Award for Best Documentary.
+His next film, Best of Enemies, won an Emmy Award for Best Historical Documentary at the News and Documentary Emmy Awards in 2017.
 The film was also shortlisted for the 2016 Academy Award for Best Documentary Feature.
 Recent projects include Ugly Delicious, Abstract: The Art of Design, They’ll Love Me When I’m Dead, and Won’t You Be My Neighbor?, a documentary about Fred Rogers which was released by Focus Features in 2018 and has become one of the best reviewed and highest grossing documentaries of all time.

 Robert Gordon is a frequent collaborator with Tremolo Productions.
 Grammy Award-winning writer and filmmaker.
 His work has focused on the American south—it’s music, art, and politics.
 His films include William Eggleston’s Stranded in Canton, Respect Yourself: The Stax Records Story, and the verite shocker, Very Extremely Dangerous.
 His work has been broadcast on PBS, A&E, and numerous international networks, and been exhibited at the Whitney and MOMA, LACMA, SFMOMA, Haus Der Kunst (Munich) and many other museums the world round.
 His first book was "It Came From Memphis" and his latest is "Respect Yourself: Stax Records and the Soul Explosion."